 India orders Kashmir clampdown ahead of Burhan Wani anniversary

-SRINAGAR: Indian authorities on Friday shut down the internet in disputed Kashmir and sealed off the hometown of a slain militant leader a day before the anniversary of his killing by the army, which had fuelled further unrest across the Himalayan region.
+SRINAGAR: Indian authorities on Friday shut down the internet in disputed Kashmir and sealed off the hometown of a martyred separatist leader a day before the anniversary of his killing by the army, which had fuelled further unrest across the Himalayan region.

-Burhan Wani, a commander of the Hizbul Mujahideen militant group best known for appearing on social media in military fatigues to urge young people to join the fight against Indian forces, was killed in southern Kashmir on July 8 last year.
+Burhan Wani, a commander of the Hizbul Mujahideen group best known for appearing on social media in military fatigues to urge young people to join the fight against Indian forces, embraced martyrdom in southern Kashmir on July 8 last year.

 On Friday, police halted people’s movements in his hometown of Tral, in a bid to forestall gatherings and demonstrations, witnesses said.